charliegerard/freedrum.js/README.md

 })
 ```

-Depending on the audio library you'll use with it, you might want to normalize the velocity, to do this, you can use the following formula:
+Depending on the audio library you'll use with it, you might want to normalize the velocity.
+To do this, you can use the following formula:

 ```js
 // Example for Howler.js